-With the popularity of many Digital Audio Workstation (DAW), many users have been thrown into confusion when making choices over garageband vs pro tools.
-As well as garageband vs fl studio.
+With the popularity of many Digital Audio Workstations (DAW), many users have been thrown into confusion when making choices over GarageBand vs pro tools.
+As well as GarageBand vs fl studio.
 Both recording tools are big players in the music software business.
 Both have strengths and weaknesses.
-Depending on your set up you will find that one of these DAWs will most likely suite your workflow best.
+Depending on your set up you will find that one of these DAWs will most likely suit your workflow best.

 GARAGEBAND VS PRO TOOLS

 First, Garage band is free.
 It comes free with every Mac computer that is released and has a simple, clean interface.
 The latest versions have improved Garage band’s basic interface to look like Apple’s flagship DAW (the Logic Pro).
 Due to its simplicity, and being a default DAW for Mac systems, Garage band is one of the most popular DAW out there.
 The caveat though, is that with simplicity, comes a reduction in advanced functions leading to limitations for experts or advanced users.

 Pro tools is seen by many as the industry standard when it comes to a complete DAW.
 The industry standard Digital Audio Workstation has continued to evolve, creating newer and more improved versions for every new upgrade.
 The latest version is unique because it is primarily developed for professional audio Engineers, Mixers, and mastering engineers.
 The full Pro Tools HD system is a complete set of hardware and software created for premium professional sessions and ultimate reliability.
 With continuous revisions and innovations, their audio tools have been built for a prime workflow in a studio setting.

 As a high pro system, their studio products are the best of their products which make them a mainstay in top studios.
 The main problems with Pro Tools is the licensing and commercial properties of its parent company (Avid) and the complexity of the workflow.
 And, of course, let’s not forget the cost.